Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Abstract

-Landau-Zener (LZ) tunneling~\cite{landau_1932_zurtheorieenergieubertragung,*zener_1932_nonadiabaticcrossingenergy,*majorana_1932_atomiorientaticampo,*stuckelberg_1932_theoryinelasticcollisions}, describing transitions in a two-level system during a sweep through an anti-crossing, is a model applicable to a wide range of physical phenomena, such as atomic collisions~\cite{nikitin_1984_theoryslowatomic}, chemical reactions ~\cite{hanggi_1990_reactionratetheoryfifty}, and molecular magnets~\cite{leuenberger_2003_quantumspindynamics}, and has been extensively studied theoretically and experimentally~\cite{ao_1991_quantumdynamicstwostate,kayanuma_1998_nonadiabatictransitionlevel,oliver_2005_machzehnderinterferometrystrongly,zenesini_2009_timeresolvedmeasurementlandauzener,troiani_2017_landauzenertransitioncontinuously,zhang_2018_symmetrybreakingassistedlandauzener,zhu_2021_crossoveradiabaticnonadiabatic}.
-Dissipation due to coupling between the system and environment is an important factor in determining the transition rates.
-Here we report experimental results on the dissipative LZ transition.
-Using a tunable superconducting flux qubit, we observe for the first time the crossover from weak to strong coupling to the environment.
-The weak coupling limit corresponds to small system-environment coupling and leads to environment-induced thermalization.
-In the strong coupling limit, environmental excitations dress the system and transitions occur between the dressed states.
-Our results confirm previous theoretical studies of dissipative LZ tunneling in the weak and strong coupling limits~\cite{nalbach_2009_landauzenertransitionsdissipative,ao_1991_quantumdynamicstwostate}.
-Our results for the intermediate regime are novel and could stimulate further theoretical development of open system dynamics~\cite{weiss_2012_quantumdissipativesystems}.
-This work provides insight into the role of open system effects on quantum annealing, which employs quantum tunneling to search for low-energy solutions to hard computational problems~\cite{kadowaki_1998_quantumannealingtransverse,crosson_2021_prospectsquantumenhancement}.
+Landau-Zener tunneling, which describes the transition in a two-level system during a sweep through an anti-crossing, is a model applicable to a wide range of physical phenomena.
+Realistic quantum systems are affected by dissipation due to coupling to their environments.
+An important aspect of understanding such open quantum systems is the relative energy scales of the system itself and the system-environment coupling, which distinguishes the weak- and strong-coupling regimes.
+Using a tunable superconducting flux qubit, we observe the crossover from weak to strong coupling to the environment in Landau-Zener tunneling.
+Our results confirm previous theoretical studies of dissipative Landau-Zener tunneling in the weak and strong coupling limits.
+We devise a spin bath model that effectively captures the crossover regime.
+This work is relevant for understanding the role of dissipation in quantum annealing, where the system is expected to go through a cascade of Landau-Zener transitions before reaching the target state.

-LZ tunneling describes non-adiabatic transitions through an anti-crossing using a two-state quantum system with a linearly changing energy separation.
-In the closed-system case, analytical solutions for transition probabilities were obtained in Ref.~\cite{landau_1932_zurtheorieenergieubertragung,*zener_1932_nonadiabaticcrossingenergy,*majorana_1932_atomiorientaticampo,*stuckelberg_1932_theoryinelasticcollisions}.
-In the open-system case, analytical results have been obtained using the spin-boson formalism~\cite{weiss_2012_quantumdissipativesystems} in various limiting cases for the temperature and coupling strength of the environment~\cite{ao_1991_quantumdynamicstwostate, kayanuma_1998_nonadiabatictransitionlevel,wubs_2006_gaugingquantumheat}.
-More recently, LZ transitions have been studied in relation to quantum annealing~\cite{amin_2008_thermallyassistedadiabatic, munoz-bauza_2019_doubleslitproposalquantum}, where non-adiabatic transitions between the ground and excited states of a multispin system are potential bottlenecks for the computational power.